-Now, when you know why alt tags are important for SEO, here’s an advice on how to write a good image alt text:
+Now, when you know why alt tags are important for SEO, here’s a piece of advice on how to write a good image alt text:

-- Length: I suggest to limit it to 10 – 15 words, because if the alt text is too long, it won’t look good to users who have disabled images.
+- Length: I suggest limiting it to 10 – 15 words because if the alt text is too long, it won’t look good to users who have disabled images.

 - You also have the choice between writing an entire sentence or just a descriptive, keyword-rich text.